Bhanu Prakash – Director – Engineering

 So, it is next to impossible for any changes to take place in the way blocks are added to Blockchain currently.
 Even if someone wants to change, there are other complications.
 There are efforts to find a way out.
 There is Lightning Network among others.
 So, if you are currently building a PoC on the main Ethereum chain then you should think it over.

 Ethereum Private Consortium

 If you have been working on PoCs around private Ethereum blockchain either on Azure Cloud (Azure provides templates to spin private consortium) or an in-house chain, then you are at least safe from transaction speeds.
 From a scalability point-of-view, you can always add more nodes to your network and also deploy your Dapp based on your Peer network.
 In this sense, you can have multiple deployments of Dapp connecting to the nearest Blockchain node and then redirect users accordingly.
 The consensus logic, either Proof-of-Work or Proof-of-Stake, also doesn’t really affect your Dapp.

 Ethereum Blockchain Vs Hyperledger

 I have come across this argument multiple times.
 Also, there is an argument on ‘Permissioned’ & ‘Permissionless’.
-If you are building a Dapp on public Ethereum Blockchain then it is ‘Permissionless’ but if you are setting up your own private consortium then it is, in way a, ‘Permissioned’.
+If you are building a Dapp on public Ethereum Blockchain then it is ‘Permissionless’ but if you are setting up your own private consortium then it is, in the way a, ‘Permissioned’.
 You cannot really compare a Public Ethereum Blockchain to a Hyperledger.
-The only big difference between a Hyperledger and a PRIVATE Ethereum Blockchain is that Hyperledger doesn’t have any provision for Crypto currency.
+The only big difference between a Hyperledger and a PRIVATE Ethereum Blockchain is that Hyperledger doesn’t have any provision for Cryptocurrency.
 Both of them differ on consensus mechanism and a few other aspects.
-So, if you are building an enterprise Dapp then you have choice of using either Hyperledger or Private Ethereum Blockchain.
+So, if you are building an enterprise Dapp then you have a choice of using either Hyperledger or Private Ethereum Blockchain.